-To tackle the growing number of pupils suffering from mental health issues, the NCB (National Children’s Bureau) has created a Wellbeing Award for Schools and at Woodmansterne School we are proud to announce we are working towards this for twelve months, the school achieved the award in December 2019.
+To tackle the growing number of pupils suffering from mental health issues, the NCB (National Children’s Bureau) has created a Wellbeing Award for Schools and we are proud to announce that after working towards this for twelve months, the school achieved the award in December 2019.

 - Promoting mental health as part of every day school life

 - Improving the emotional wellbeing of our staff and pupils

 - Ensuring mental health problems are identified early and appropriate support provided